Find Trade Colleges

 Potsdam, New York

 Clarkson does have options available for those who want to take online classes.
 You will need to check with the school to see if they are available for your specific major.
-In fact, around 10% of the undergraduate population registered for at least one online class in 2019-2020.
+During the 2020-2021 year, about 16% of the undergraduates at the school took at least one online course.

 Full Clarkson University Report